jahnf/Projecteur/README.md

 keystroke.
 These keystrokes can invoke shortcut in presentation software (or any other software) being used.
 Similarly, the _Cycle Preset_ action can be used for cycling different spotlight presets.
-However, it should be noted that presets might get reordered after program restart.
-If user want to maintain the order of presets, please prepend the name of preset with number.
-For example, in stead of naming `Pointer` and `Highlight`, name them `1.Pointer` and `2.Highlight` to maintain the order.
+However, it should be noted that presets are ordered alphabetically on program start.
+To retain a certain order of your presets, you can prepend the preset name with a number.

 #### Hold Button Mapping for Logitech Spotlight